lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/DOCS.md

 ### Sensor: `sensor.in_memory_mariadb_memory_storage_percent`

-Reports the usage of the specified tmpfs capacity in percent.
+Reports the usage of the specified tmpfs capacity in percent in each 5 minutes.

 Additional reported attributes: